What do mosquitoes look like?

 - The edges of streams, lakes, and ponds

 - Wading pools

 - Clogged gutters

 Mosquitoes are most active in the spring, summer, and early fall months.
-While some species of mosquitoes are active all day long, others can be found resting in tall grasses and dense vegetation during the day when it’s hot out.
+While some species of mosquitoes are active all day long, others can be found resting in tall grasses and dense vegetation during the day when it’s hottest.
 They leave their hiding spots to feed at both dawn and dusk.

 What do mosquitoes eat?